15 Money Mistakes College Students Make

 BIG Ideas:

-It’s college time – that exciting period in your life when you can experience all kinds of amazing learning opportunities that go beyond the classroom.
-You’ll discover talents and interests you didn’t know about and learn how to interact with people from all different backgrounds and places.
+It’s college time – that exciting period in your life filled with all kinds of amazing learning opportunities that go beyond the classroom.
+You’ll discover talents you didn’t know about, develop new interests and learn how to interact with people from all different backgrounds and places.
 Pretty cool, right?
+You’ll also learn a very important skill you’ll need for the rest of your life – managing money.

 Money mistakes to learn from